 Island Lake is a pretty, wooded lake in the Sky Lakes Wilderness.
-It is located approximately o.6 mile west of the PCT, and has two nice camp areas near the southern and western shores.
+It is located approximately 13 miles north of the Summit Sno-Park TH, and o.6 mile west of the PCT, and has two nice camp areas near the southern and western shores.
 The southern camp area is a large space that can accommodate several tents; the western camp area has a few open, individual sites.
 Both locations have easy access to the lake for fetching water or taking a refreshing dip.
 This lake often has nice sunsets.

 2. Maidu Lake

-Located in the Mount Thielsen Wilderness, Maidu Lake is the headwaters of the North Umpqua River. the lake lies approximately 1 mile west of the PCT, and offers two camp areas on the south and north sides of the lake.
+Located in the Mount Thielsen Wilderness, Maidu Lake is the headwaters of the North Umpqua River.
+The lake lies approximately 18 miles north of the North Crater TH, and 1 mile west of the PCT, and offers two camp areas on the south and north sides of the lake.
 The south area is closest to the PCT; the north area, near the lake’s outlet, can be reached by walking the lake’s loop trail.
 Lake access for swimming and refilling water is better from the southern camp area.

 When camping at backcountry lakes, remember to follow Leave No Trace guidelines.
 If sites are not designated, pitch your tent at least 200 feet from the lakeshore, and take care of personal business at least 200 feet from water, camps and trails.